dalia61/MarvelApp/README.md

 ## Key Features

 * List of Series: Explore a curated list of Marvel Series.
+* infinite scroll: loads new series as the user scrolls down without any clear page separation
 * Search Functionality: Easily search for specific Series.
 * Movie Details: Dive into expanded details for each series.